NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 ### Creating a new config file

+Using the .NET CLI, create a default nuget.config by running `dotnet new nugetconfig`.
+For more information, see [dotnet CLI commands](../reference/dotnet-commands.md#package-consumption).

-Copy the template below into the new file and then use `nuget config -configFile <filename>` to set values:
+Alternatively, manually copy the template below into the new file and then use `nuget config -configFile <filename>` to set values:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>